 The Data Inspector Library allows you to:

 View visualized partition data directly in the platform Data Inspector.
-For this, though, your schema with renderer plugins must be deployed to the platform and bundled with a layer.
+For this, though, your schema with rendering plugins must be deployed to the platform and bundled with a layer.
 Equally, your pipeline application must be deployed to the platform, configured, and launched in Pipeline API.

 View a local (off-line) partition exactly as it will be visualized in the portal.
-You can also view a local schema (and renderer plugin) exactly as it would be visualized in the portal.
+You can also view a local schema (and rendering plugin) exactly as it would be visualized in the portal.
 This is the convenient way since all the pipeline development and testing is happening on your local staging environment.
 Once completed, you deploy a perfectly finetuned pipeline application to the platform.

 For more information, see Pipelines Developer Guide.